Francisque Gay: World War II

 Francisque Gay became active in the French Resistance, using the Lyon and Paris premises of his publishing house as a base.
 He helped publish the clandestine reviews La France continue and Les cahiers politiques.

 In March 1944 he escaped arrest by the Gestapo and went into hiding until the Liberation of Paris in August 1944.

 L'Aube reappeared on 23 August 1944 during the height of the Paris uprising.

 In November 1944 Gay, Georges Bidault and others founded the Popular Republican Movement (Mouvement Républicain Populaire, MRP).

 Also in November 1944 Gay was appointed to the Provisional Consultative Assembly and was made a member of the committees on National Education and on Information and Propaganda.

 Gay was appointed head of the Press department of the Ministry of Information.

 Later career

 Gay was elected to the first National Constituent Assembly on the MRP platform for the first district of the Seine.

 He voted against the draft constitution of 19 April 1946.

 He was reelected to the second National Constituent Assembly and voted for the draft constitution of 28 September 1946, which was ratified by a popular referendum.

 Gay was deputy for the Seine from 1946 to 1951.

 He was Minister of State from 21 November 1945 to 26 January 1946 in the cabinet of Charles de Gaulle.

-He was Vice-President of the Council (deputy to the President) from 26 January 1946 to 24 June 1946.
+He was Vice-President of the Council (Deputy Prime Minister) from 26 January 1946 to 24 June 1946.

 He was again Minister of State from 24 June 1946 to 16 December 1946 in the cabinet of Georges Bidault.
 Gay was ambassador to Canada from April 1948 to October 1949.